sarhatabaot/BungeeAdminTools/README.md

 ## For developers

 ### Importing the project
-BAT is a maven project so most dependencies will be automatically downloaded once you import it.
-However don't forget to add BungeePerms in your lib folder (because there is no maven repo available).
+BAT is a maven project, so most dependencies will be automatically downloaded once you import it.
+However, don't forget to add BungeePerms in your lib folder (because there is no maven repo available).

 ### About pull requests
 I'm very glad if you send PR, however I need you test to really test them before please :)